 Bloomington’s Civil Defense activities began in earnest in 1961 when the City of Bloomington appointed its first full-time Civil Defense Director.
 The City of Bloomington began recruiting men and women volunteers for the Civil Defense police and fire auxiliary.
-These Civil Defense activities fostered the development of groups such as the Bloomington Rescue Squad, the Bloomington Police Reserves and the Bloomington Emergency Communications Group.
+These Civil Defense activities fostered the development of groups such as the Bloomington Rescue Squad, the Bloomington Police Reserves and Bloomington AUXCOMM (fromerly Bloomington Emergency Communications Group).

 Many of the priorities and hazards of the 1960s have changed.
 The missions and roles of these Civil Defense organizations have changed as well.
-The changing role of the Bloomington Communications Group (BCG) now includes the following services.
+The changing role of the Bloomington AUXCOMM now includes the following services.

-The Bloomington Communications Group is a R.A.C.E.S. group.
+Bloomington AUXCOMM is a R.A.C.E.S. group.
 R.A.C.E.S. stands for “Radio Amateur Civil Emergency Service,” a protocol created by the Federal Emergency Management Agency (FEMA) and the Federal Communications Commission (FCC Part 97, Section 407).
 Volunteers serve their respective jurisdictions pursuant to guidelines and mandates established by local emergency management officials.
 R.A.C.E.S. volunteer operators are:

 Licensed Radio Amateurs